joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/step2.md

 `docker service ps test`{{execute}}

-Here we see that there has been 4 new tasks created in the swarm, for a total of 5 instances.
+Here we see that there have been 4 new tasks created in the swarm, for a total of 5 instances.

 To only see the instances running the node that you are connected to, run the following command: